William Edjenguélé: Career

 At the start of the 2012–13 season, Edjenguélé joined Coventry City on trial and started in the 8–0 victory over Hinckley United on 14 July 2012.
 He later signed for the club on 17 July on a three-year contract.
 Edjenguélé scored his first goal, with a header, in a 3–1 win over Colchester United.

 On 20 August 2013, Edjenguélé had his contract at Coventry City terminated by mutual consent.
 He had made a big impression in his one season with the club, playing 40 games after joining on a free transfer from Greek side Panetolikos.
 But he was one of several players made available for transfer in the summer as they battled financial problems.
 On the same day it was reported that he had signed for Bury.

 On 29 January 2014, Edjenguélé cancelled his contract at Bury on mutual terms.
 He made 23 appearances for Football League Two side Bury after joining on a free transfer from the Sky Blues.
-William Edjenguele then re-signed for his former club Panetolikos in Greece Super League.
+William Edjenguele then re-signed for his former club Panetolikos in Super League.
 The 26-year-old returned on a one-year contract to the Greek team where he previously played for two seasons before he moved to the Ricoh Arena in 2012.
 This was a successful season finishing one place off the playoffs which is the highest position in the club's history.

 In June 2015, after a successful season, Edjenguélé earned a two-year contract with the Greek Super League club Veria.

 He signed a one-year contract with Scottish Championship club Dundee United in August 2016.
 During his third season with United, Edjenguélé moved on loan to Falkirk in January 2019.

 In November 2019 Edjenguélé joined Wealdstone of the National League South division in England.
 In June 2020 he left Wealdstone to join Southern League club Nuneaton Borough.

 Edjenguélé signed for Southern League Premier Central rivals Barwell on 24 September 2021.
 Edjenguélé made his debut the following day in an away Southern League Premier Central fixture against Rushall Olympic, he played the full match in a 2–0 defeat.

 On 7 June 2022, William signed for Northern Premier League Division One Midlands side Bedworth United.

 In September 2023, Edjenguélé signed for newly promoted Northern Premier League Division One Midlands club Coventry Sphinx.
 Following the conclusion of the 2023–24 season, he announced his retirement from football.